-If your timber is an investment, your standing timber sales are capital gains rather than ordinary income.
+If your woodland is categorized as an investment, your standing timber sales are considered capital gains rather than ordinary income.

-Long-term capital gains are advantageous:
+Long-term capital gains are advantageous in the following ways.

-- They are taxed at lower rates than ordinary income.
-(In 2011, the maximum rate for long-term capital gain is 15% while the maximum rate for ordinary income is 35%.) - They are not subject to selfemployment tax (as ordinary business income is) except for gains from sale of property by passive business (which will be subject to a 3.8-percent Medicare tax starting in 2013 if the taxpayer's individual adjusted gross income is over \$200,000 or \$250,000 for a married filing jointly). - They do not adversely affect your social security payments at retirement.

-Capital losses can offset capital gains in full as well as \$3,000 ordinary income each tax year.
+- Capital gains are taxed at lower rates than ordinary income.
+(In 2012, the maximum rate for long-term capital gain was 15 percent, and the maximum rate for ordinary income was 35 percent.) - Capital gains are not subject to a self-employment tax (as ordinary business income is) except for gains from the sale of a property by a passive business (which will be subject to a 3.8-percent Medicare tax starting in 2013 if the taxpayer's individual AGI is more than \$200,000 or \$250,000 for a married person filing jointly). - Capital gains do not adversely affect your social security payments at retirement. - Capital losses can offset capital gains in full as well as the \$3,000 ordinary income each tax year.